-The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, Gujarati, Inc., d/b/a Fast Point that alleges facts and legal authority sufficient to justify the imposition of a civil money penalty of \$500.
+The Center for Tobacco Products (CTP) filed an Administrative Complaint (Complaint) against Respondent, J and E Superette, Inc. / James Jones d/b/a J and E Superette that alleges facts and legal authority sufficient to justify the imposition of a civil money penalty of \$500.
 Respondent did not answer the Complaint, nor did Respondent request an extension of time within which to file an answer.
 Therefore, I enter a default judgment against Respondent and assess a civil money penalty of \$500.

 CTP began this case by serving the Complaint on Respondent and filing a copy of the Complaint with the Food and Drug Administration's (FDA) Division of Dockets Management.
-The Complaint alleges that Respondent impermissibly sold cigarettes to minors and failed to verify that cigarette purchasers were 18 years of age or older, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R. pt.
+The Complaint alleges that Respondent impermissibly sold cigarettes to minors and failed to verify that a cigarette purchaser was 18 years of age or older, thereby violating the Federal Food, Drug, and Cosmetic Act (Act), 21 U.S.C. § 301 et seq., and its implementing regulations, Cigarettes and Smokeless Tobacco, 21 C.F.R. pt.
 1140 (2013).
 CTP seeks a civil money penalty of \$500.